kckarnige/e694/README.md

 ### Why should I use this?

-- No restrictions on who or what can fetch the content.
+- No restrictions on who or what can fetch content.
-- Unlike eSix and eNine's embeds, e694 embeds support displaying video!
-If the video contains sound, the embed will let you know!
+- Adding '/file' at the end gives you the raw media file.
-- Media URLs are shorter and straight-forwards.
+- If the post is a video containing sound, the embed will let you know!
-- Works just about the same as official eSix.
+- The author count in embeds also includes contributors.
-- Author count also includes contributors.
+- Media display size in embeds are consistent, meaning pixel art can be seen in embeds just as well as a 4K image!
-- Media display size in embeds are consistent, meaning pixel art can be seen in embeds just as well as a video.
+- Just change your link's domain from 'e621.net' to 'e694.net', and you're good to go!

 ----

-## Available Domains:
+## Official Domains:

 - e694.net
 - e.e694.net